hugoroldan24/EmbeddedSWProject/README.md

 # 📡 Wireless Dual-Servo Controller 📡

-Hello!
 This is an embedded systems project built with two Arduino Nano boards, each based on the ATmega328P microcontroller, and nRF24L01+PA+LNA RF modules to wirelessly control two hobby servos using an analog joystick.
 All code is written in low-level C, without relying on any high-level abstraction libraries.

+Below is a summary of the skills I gained during the project:

 - **Low-level C & register programming** on AVR
 - **SPI & ADC setup** for efficient data exchange and analog sampling